DLZSY/15663_Project/README.md

 # 15663_Computational_Photography_Project

-## Photo Stylization/Unrealistic Rendeinring on Android
+## Photo Stylization/Unrealistic Rendering on Android

 This repo needs to add opencv library (with Java API) into the gradle.